 - If you do continue to eat bread, opt for sourdough, which uses a cultured grain.
 Swap hamburger buns for lettuce-wrapped burgers.

-- Reduce your sugar intake and cut out all artificial sweeteners, replacing them with raw honey (Really Raw Honey is a great brand complete with pollen, propolis and honeycomb), cinnamon, or modest amounts of real sugar
+- Reduce your sugar intake and cut out all artificial sweeteners, replacing them with raw honey (Really Raw Honey is a great brand complete with pollen, propolis and honeycomb), cinnamon, or modest amounts of real sugar.
+And while beet sugar may sound nice and natural, read this article on beet sugar and stick with eating real non-GMO beets instead

 - At all costs, avoid high fructose corn syrup and soda